-The County Air Ambulance Trust continues to offer financial support to the three Air Ambulance charities in the region in a grant making capacity to fund operational costs and infrastructure projects.
+The County Air Ambulance Trust continues to offer financial support for the four Air Ambulances in the region in a grant making capacity to fund operational costs and infrastructure projects to the Midlands Air Ambulances and Great Western Air Ambulance.

-The Trust is proud to have, for example, funded the bases at Cosford and Strensham and through the HELP Appeal will provide much needed helipad facilities at a number of A & E hospitals.
-The first new helipad opened in 2009 at Oswestry - the specialist spinal injuries hospital.
+The Trust is proud to have, for example, funded the bases at RAF Cosford and Strensham and through the HELP Appeal provides much needed helipad facilities at Major Trauma Centres and key A & E hospitals.
+The first new helipad opened in 2009 at Oswestry - please see www.helpappeal.org.uk for the very latest details on current projects.

 Hospital building programmes, uncertainty within the NHS and a lack of cash has resulted in delay and deferral with only a very few hospitals having helipads and a number of these require updating.
 Secondary transfers from helicopters to road ambulances take valuable time - time that can be saved with proper helipad facilities.